 How to Draw Graffiti Letters Step-by-Step

-In this app, we just want to focus on how to draw graffiti letters step-by-step and the step-by-step drawing process of graffiti, as can be seen in the example next to this text.
+In our Android app, we just want to focus on how to draw graffiti letters step-by-step and the step-by-step drawing process of graffiti, as can be seen in the example next to this text.

 There is a tutorial for every letter of the alphabet.